-Melvin Carter is a fourth-generation Saint Paul resident, Central High School graduate, former Saint Paul City Councilmember, father, and candidate for Saint Paul’s next Mayor.
+Melvin Carter is a fourth-generation Saint Paul resident, Saint Paul Public School graduate, former Saint Paul City Councilmember, father, and candidate for Saint Paul’s next Mayor.
 He lives in Saint Paul’s Rondo neighborhood with his wife, Sakeena, and three of their five children.

-Melvin’s Saint Paul story began a century ago, when his great-grandparents came here as domestic refugees from one of the most violently racist towns in Texas to the promise for a better life in Saint Paul.
+Melvin’s Saint Paul story began a century ago, when his great-grandparents came here fleeing racial violence in Paris, Texas to the promise for a better life in Saint Paul.
 He is the son of a police officer and a teacher (who later became a County Commissioner), both of whom instilled in him the value of community and public service.

 Melvin currently serves as Executive Director of the Minnesota Children’s Cabinet, advising Governor Mark Dayton on early childhood policy and advocating for critical investments in all-day Kindergarten, universally accessible Pre-K, home visiting, and more inclusive, culturally competent classrooms to make sure every Minnesota kid has access to the same foundational education opportunities regardless of race, gender, background, or income.

 Prior to joining state government, Melvin served on the Saint Paul City Council from 2008 to 2013, serving as the vice chair of the Council for most of that time.
 Melvin served Saint Paul’s Ward 1 during the lows of the recession, when hundreds of his constituents were threatened with the loss of their jobs, homes, and stability.

 As city councilmember, he championed policies to address some of the city’s most pressing issues, including:

-- Forming the city’s Department of Human Rights & Equal Economic Opportunity (HREEO)
+- Formed the city’s Department of Human Rights & Equal Economic Opportunity (HREEO)

-- Banning the Box to eliminate employment discrimination against people with criminal backgrounds
+- Helped pass statewide Ban the Box legislation to eliminate employment discrimination against people with criminal backgrounds

-- Requiring landlords to notify tenants of a pending foreclosure
+- Required landlords to notify tenants of a pending foreclosure

-- Advocating for the creation of a citywide affordable housing trust fund
+- Created the city’s affordable housing trust fund

 Melvin holds a Bachelor’s Degree in business administration from Florida A&M University and a Master of Public Policy from the Humphrey School of Public Affairs at the University of Minnesota.

-Melvin enjoys running (though he’s not nearly as fast as he used to be), attending his daughters’ gymnastic meets, taking piano lessons from his grandfather, and eating at Saint Paul’s finest restaurants and watering holes.
+Melvin enjoys running, (though he’s not nearly as fast as he used to be), walking or biking to community events with his family, practicing piano, and eating at Saint Paul’s finest restaurants and watering holes.